RokkuRock/Socket-protocol/README.md

     ./sslClient 127.0.0.1 8081
     Enter the User Name :
     ```
-    - server side for the current state:
+    - server side terminal for the current state:
     ```bash
     Connection: 127.0.0.1:40026
     No certificates.
     ```
-    - client side to be processed with user input
+    - client side terminal to be processed with user input
     ```bash
     Enter the User Name : aticle
     Enter the Password : 123